GregTrevellick/TrivialApisForIDE/src/Trivial.Ui.GeekQuiz/VsmpAssets/README.md

 - If you like this ***free*** extension, please give it a [review][VSMarketplaceUrl].

-- Questions and answers gratefully supplied by free of charge by [jService](http://www.jservice.io).
+- Questions and answers gratefully supplied by free of charge by [Open Trivia Database](https://opentdb.com/).

 - Inspired by [Phil Haack's Encourage](https://marketplace.visualstudio.com/items?itemName=Haacked.Encourage) extension.